 This article is the third in a series of three articles all about Hashimoto’s disease and will cover how Naturopathic treatment can help alleviate symptoms, improve thyroid function, and over time reduce autoimmunity to heal Hashimoto’s.
-If you haven’t read the first two articles yet, check out What is Hashimoto’s?
-(And how to find out if you have it) and What Causes Hashimoto’s?
+Check out the other two articles here:

 My personal Hashimoto’s history

 I am careful to only share my personal experience with patients when I know it can be helpful (or entertaining!).
 I am a firm believer that:

 - What works for someone else is not a reliable guide to what will work for YOU.
 There is no “one-size-fits-all” solution because every person’s health issues do not arise from one singular identical cause.

 - My patients’ time should be spent focused on their needs and discovering what is best for them.
 I never want to shift attention away by sharing information about my own specific situation which is likely quite different.

 However, my professional interest and experience has grown out of my personal experience since I developed Hashimoto’s 10+ years ago.
 I have since spent a great deal of time, energy, and money learning how to treat myself and my patients well.
 So, I want to save you stress, time, and money by sharing what I have learned!

 How I developed Hashimoto’s

 In 2005 I got very sick with what I thought was the flu.
 It started with a huge enlarged and tender lymph node on the back of my neck.
 Then I got sicker than I had ever been in my life!
 So sick I could barely lift the phone to call my boss to tell her I was sick!
 After recovering enough to return to work, I was still fatigued for weeks.
 Maybe it was just the flu after all, but I suspect that could have been Epstein-Barr virus (aka mono), which can be a trigger for Hashimoto’s.